hariharan1412/preceptron/README.md

 # preceptron
+Preceptron is a Single neuron that recives a input and produces a output

-Single Layer Preceptron or a Single Neuron classifies 2 different color
+the Preceptron in this model is trained to classifies 2 different color

 basically there will be two colors 'RED' and 'GREEN' the objective is to divid two colors with a line